MoOfficial0000/RocketLeagueDex/RLDexTOSandPP.md

 A history of trades done on collectibles, including the users that once owned the said collectible but do not anymore

 Dragon Ball Dex:
-   12. How data is stored: All data is stored and ran on a local computer.
+   13. How data is stored: All data is stored and ran on a local computer.
 This will likely be moved to Hetzner in the future.

-   13. Access to data: The only persons allowed to access the data are the application owners.
+   14. Access to data: The only persons allowed to access the data are the application owners.
    Any application owner may interact with the bot and the administrator interface.
 Only moofficial has direct access on the host machine.
    The Dragon Ball Dex moderation teams do not have access to the data.
    The data may never be made available to the public, and its access must be secured accordingly.

 Rocket League Dex:
-   12. How data is stored: All data is stored and ran on a server hosted by Hetzner
+   13. How data is stored: All data is stored and ran on a server hosted by Hetzner

-   13. Access to data: The only persons allowed to access the data are the application owners.
+   14. Access to data: The only persons allowed to access the data are the application owners.
    Any application owner may interact with the bot and the administrator interface.
    The Rocket League Dex moderation teams do not have access to the data.
    The data may never be made available to the public, and its access must be secured accordingly.

-14. You may have a copy or delete your personal data using the ( /player export ) and ( /player delete ) commands respectfully
+14. You may have a copy or delete your personal data using the ( /player export ) and ( /player delete ) commands respectfully (Both Rocket League Dex and Dragon Ball Dex)